YULEIMELBOURNE/TNC_project/README.md

 ## Data processing for raw dataset
 ### [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 FastQC aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
 It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.
 We use FastQC to do see the quality of the raw dataset.
-Run 'test_qc_one' to see FastQC reports in fq_report.
+Run 'test_qc_one' to see FastQC reports in the file 'fq_report'.

 ## Cutadapt to cut tails for each seuqneces